LHM777/Average-of-Numbers-Calculator-with-Regex-Validation/README.md

 /*
 If the validation returns false:
 If the validation is unsuccessful, we will inform the user to check his input.
 We show that warning using jLabel10.
-We will the set jLabel7, jLabel8, and jLabel9 to empty strings. jLabel7, jLabel8, and jLabel9 are used for displaying the total numbers, the sum, and the average respectively.
+We will then set jLabel7, jLabel8, and jLabel9 to empty strings. jLabel7, jLabel8, and jLabel9 are used for displaying the total numbers, the sum, and the average respectively.
 */